robric/k8s-svc-and-lb-testing/README.md

 {"caller":"layer2_controller.go:87","event":"shouldannounce","ips":["10.123.123.99"],"level":"debug","message":"failed no active endpoints","pool":"external-pool","protocol":"l2","service":"default/never-ready-svc","ts":"2025-02-05T14:28:07Z"}
 ```

-When trying to reach the service, from the external VM, ARP is not resolved, which confirmed with TCPDUMP.
+When trying to reach the service from the external VM, ARP is not resolved, which is confirmed with TCPDUMP.

 ```
 # generate trafic to VIP (even though there is no ping reply excepted for VIP ... but that's ok since we're just testing ARP )